Protesters chant for a "Russia without Putin"

 "Authoritarian governments are more sensitive to public opinion than many think," Baranov said.

-On the streets around the protest site at Bolotnaya Square, hundreds of helmeted riot police with truncheons and body armour and trucks full of troops seemed to support his argument.
+On the streets around the protest site at Bolotnaya Square, hundreds of helmeted riot police with truncheons and body armor and trucks full of troops seemed to support his argument.

 "You can tell that those in power are worried -- they fear this," Baranov said of the protests.